rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-But as you may have noticed, the `issueState` property must come from the local state in order to toggle it via a button in the component eventually.
-That's why the Issues component must be refactored to a class component in order to manage this state.
+The `issueState` property must come from the local state to toggle it via a button in the component, so the Issues component must be refactored to a class component to manage this state.

 {{< highlight javascript "hl_lines=1 2 3 4 6 7 8 10 18 19 20" >}}
 class Issues extends React.Component {